 There are a few other notable and beautiful New Zealand fiords that you may not have heard of.
 These are:

 - Preservation Inlet

 Keep an eye out for future articles about some of these lesser-known New Zealand gems.

 New Zealand Trails trips

 On all of our South Island trips, we’ll take you to explore Milford Sound.
-On day eight of our World Heritage, you’ll reach Milford Sound in the evening when all the crowds are gone and you’ll spend the night in the heart of Fiordland National Park in the spectacular Milford Sound Lodge.
+On day eight of our World Heritage, you’ll spend a morning cruising on Milford Sound before seeing it from the air when you fly over the fiord and into Martins Bay.
 On our Kiwi Classic, Masterpiece and Pure South, you’ll spend the day in Milford Sound cruising around waterfalls by boat.
-Both are truly memorable ways to experience the sound!
+Both are truly memorable ways to experience it!